Configuration

 Configuration properties

-The Hawtio server runtime and its plugins can configure their behaviours through System properties.
+The Hawtio server runtime and its plugins can be configured using System properties.

 The following table lists the configuration properties for the Hawtio core system and various plugins.